 The Recreational Boating and Fishing Foundation (RBFF) developed the Anglers’ Legacy program back in 2006 to set the hook on some of the country’s most avid anglers (the sport’s strongest ambassadors) to “Take the Pledge” of taking someone fishing this year.
 You too can pass on the life-sport of angling by giving back what you’ve been given, the gift of fishing, by taking somebody who has not enjoyed what Fishing is.

 RBFF also provides a tackle box full of angling information to help you in teaching aquatic education, as well as helping your students discover the biggest classroom of them all, the outdoors.
-The web site provides downloads, free magazines, links, hobbies, licenses, places to fish, how to introduce somebody new to angling and boating, fun and games and much more.
-Visit the Angler's Legacy web site for more information and to “Take the Pledge”.
+The website provides downloads, free magazines, links, hobbies, licenses, places to fish, how to introduce somebody new to angling and boating, fun and games and much more.

 And don’t forget, Take-A-Kid Fishing weekend is June 11-13, 2010.
 Minnesota residents 16 and older can fish for free during these days when they accompany an angler 15 and under.
 Here’s a real opportunity to stock up on memories and share what Fishing is to you with somebody new.